 The label always has specific instructions on how to use, dosage and the type of plant to use.
 This is the result of research by scientists, thoroughly tested before being recommended, Mr. Son said.

-According to experts, food safety will be a story that countries will increasingly pay attention to and improve.
-If we violate it many times, the frequency of inspection will increase or we will be "banned".
+According to experts, food safety will be a story that countries increasingly care about and improve.
+If we violate many times, the frequency of inspections will increase or we will be "banned".